gtraiano/movierama-vanilla/README.md

 `npm run dev` to start the development server

 `npm run build` to build (bundle) the source code

+## User Flows
+1. _**In theaters**_
+   - Show a list of movies now playing in theaters.
+Basic information about each movie is provided as well.
+The list is initially populated, and expanded with infinite scrolling afterwards.
+2. _**Search for movies**_
+   - Type a movie title in a search box and show the results.
+List behaviour is identical to the previous flow.
+3. _**View movie details**_
+   - Show extended information about a movie when the user clicks on it in the movies list.

 ## Implementation
 This section contains brief descriptions of the various components of the application.
 I utilized custom elements with the intent to separate the HTML and actions of each element from the main application code.
 This was my initiation to the concept and thus I have only applied the elementary features of custom elements.